FCzajkowski/gentle-1.01/README.md

 ### 🔍 Interpreted:
 As an interpreted application, Gentle executes its operations directly from the source code 📄, allowing for flexibility and ease of deployment.

+###🏃‍♂️ Dynamic:
+Gentle is Dynamic Language (which means, that we dont have to declare that variable is int/float/some other datatype, because Gentle Knows it 🤓

 ### 🌐 Open Source:
 Gentle is available as an open-source tool, fostering collaboration and customization among users and developers 🤝.